chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.problemMatchers

 Contribute problem matcher patterns.
 These contributions work in both the output panel runner and in the terminal runner.
-Below is an example to contribute a problem matcher for the gcc compiler in an extension:
+Below is an example to contribute a problem matcher for the gcc compiler in an 插件:

 ```json
 {